DOL Opinion on Consumer Credit Protection Act and Lump Sum Payments

 SUBJECT: DOL Opinion Letter on Consumer Credit Protection Act and Lump Sum Payments

-On April 12, 2018, the Department of Labor (DOL) issued Opinion Letter CCPA2018-1NA Visit disclaimer page to clarify whether employer-issued lump sum payments are subject to withholding limits for child support under Title III of the Consumer Credit Protection Act (CCPA).
+On April 12, 2018, the Department of Labor (DOL) issued Opinion Letter CCPA2018-1NA (PDF) Visit disclaimer page to clarify whether employer-issued lump sum payments are subject to withholding limits for child support under Title III of the Consumer Credit Protection Act (CCPA).

 The Opinion Letter addresses 18 specific types of lump sum payments and identifies which ones qualify as earnings subject to the 50 percent to 65 percent withholding limits under the CCPA.
 Of the 18 types of payments, only three do not qualify as earnings: